arutinn/free_images_app/README.md

 Allow users to bookmark their favorite images

-Add calendar (or date with time) on homepage
+Add calendar (or date with time) on homepage -done

 Some frontend feachers (Bootstrap or try another framework)